 Again, Google will not remove a review that is merely negative — it has to actually violate the terms of service.

-Take advantage of Google My Business posts
+5. Take advantage of Google Business Profile posts

 You can publish announcements, special offers, event info, supply updates, and more.
-You can also use posts to inform customers of COVID-19 related service alterations or mask policies.
+You can also use these posts to inform customers of COVID-19 related service changes or mask policies.

 Posts are also required to be relevant to your business and must be free from offensive language, hateful content, graphic violence, or sexually suggestive content.

 Pro tip: Google doesn’t allow posts dedicated to certain restricted products, including alcohol, tobacco, gambling, and pharmaceuticals.